 Step 3: Submit KYC and Participate in the IDO

 Once you’ve submitted your whitelist application, you will need to wait for the whitelist window to close and for the team to process all the requests.
-The project team will select whitelist winners at random and publish the results on their channels.
+After all applications have been processed, the project team will provide the eligible and fully verified applicants list (who have passed KYC) to Polkastarter.
+Polkastarter then conducts a final whitelist lottery based on POLS holdings

 Whitelisted addresses will then need to complete KYC.
 KYC is completed to ensure the project launches fairly, no bots have been whitelisted by accident, and to ensure compliance with regional regulation.